CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Corruption._ _Dark enchantment._ ***Playable on a non-Wizard character wounded by an Undead attack this turn;*** _does not count against the hazard limit_.
+> > _Corruption._ _Dark Enchantment._ ***Playable on a non-Wizard character wounded by an Undead attack this turn;*** _does not count against the hazard limit_.
 Target character receives 2 corruption points and makes a corruption check each time a player discards a card from his hand during his turn.
 His direct influence is zero while bearing this card.
 Cannot be duplicated on a given character. <br>&ensp;During the organization phase, a sage in target character's company (other than character) may tap to attempt to remove this card.
 Make a roll (or draw a #): if the result is greater than 6, discard this card.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>